CiscoDevNet/intersight-powershell/docs/Initialize-IntersightStorageKeySetting.md

 ```

 ### -KeyType
-Method to be used for fetching the encryption key.\n* `Kmip` - Remote encryption using KMIP.\n* `Manual` - Drive encryption using manual key.
+Method to be used for fetching the security key.\n* `Kmip` - Remote security using KMIP.\n* `Manual` - Drive security using manual key.

 ```yaml
 Type: StorageKeySetting.KeyTypeEnum